 Copying a Formula Using Absolute Reference:

-When you use absolute reference for a cell, copying formula cannot make any corresponding changes in the copied cell.
-The cells will supply a fixed value in the new locations too.
+When you use absolute reference for a cell, copying the formula doesn’t change the absolute references.
+The cells will supply a fixed value in the new locations, too.

 What’s the Key Difference Between Absolute Reference and Relative Reference in Excel?

-• In Relative reference, it is easy to use and copy the formula anywhere in the cell.
-I just wrote the formula in the first cell of Total Salary then just copied it in the rest of the cells.
+- For a Relative reference, it is easy to use and copy the formula anywhere in the cell.
+We wrote the formula in the first cell of Total Salary then copied it in the rest of the cells.

-• In absolute reference, there is a matter of constant/fixed value.
-Here I kept the Provident Fund Rate fixed using Dollar Sign ($) and then copied it into the rest of the cells.
+- With an absolute reference, there is a matter of constant/fixed value.
+Here we kept the Provident Fund Rate fixed using Dollar Sign ($) and then copied it into the rest of the cells.

 How to Switch Between Relative and Absolute Reference in Excel

-By using the F4 key on the keyboard we can place a Dollar Sign ($) in front of rows and columns.
+The F4 key on the keyboard places a Dollar Sign ($) in front of rows and columns.

-• Two presses of F4 on the keyboard will make the cell absolute row F$4.
+- Two presses of F4 on the keyboard will make the cell into an absolute row F$4.

-• Three presses of F4 on the keyboard will make the cell absolute column $F4.
+- Three presses of F4 on the keyboard will make the cell into an absolute column $F4.

 By removing the Dollar Sign ($) from an absolute reference we can make it a relative reference.